Now leaving ThriventFunds.com

 Be original

-Add a little bit of yourself to your sales story at a time.
-Substitute a few words until you feel comfortable, and then add a few more.
+Add a little bit of yourself at a time, to your sales story.
+Substitute a few words until you feel comfortable, and then try a few more.

 Over time, you will get better reading your prospects and customers.
-You will learn to make adjustments and, ultimately, you will become an excellent presenter and communicator.
+You will learn to adjust and, ultimately, you will become an excellent presenter and communicator.

 5 steps to crafting more effective sales scripts:

 1. Edit or revise.
 If you come across a word you don’t like, replace it with one that feels like your own.
-Grab a thesaurus and find a better option.
+Use a thesaurus to find a better option.

 2. Rehearse.
 Rehearse your new presentation until it sounds and feels like your own.
-Read it in front of a mirror or slide pieces of it into casual conversation with family, friends or your Uber driver.
+Read it in front of a mirror or slide pieces of it into casual conversation with family or friends.

 3. Seek feedback from those who know you best.
 Ask your spouse or a close friend to list your top and bottom three mannerisms.
 What would be most likely to endear you to a prospect?
 And what would be mostly likely to turn them off?
 Also, have your friends or children track the number of times you say the words “and,” “uh,” and “you know.”

 4. Role play (or not) – whatever works for you.
-Some advisors prefer to do a full-on role play of a scenario.
+Some advisors prefer to role play a scenario.
 Find a system that works best for you.

-Surprisingly, being genuine can take practice, but it’s well worth the effort because you’re likely to be at your very best when you’re simply being yourself.
+With sales, coming across as genuine can take practice but it’s well worth the effort to practice, because you’re likely to be at your very best when you’re simply being yourself.

 David Goldman works with financial professions on sales and presentation strategies through his firm, The Laughing Stockbroker.